image

 What plans does Eaton Apothecary take?

-All of Eaton Apothecary's stores are located in Medicare Prescription Drug Plan Region 2, which includes Massachusetts, Vermont, Rhode Island and Connecticut.
-We accept, in all of our stores, all of the Region 2 plans EXCEPT those plans offered by Aetna.
+All of Eaton Apothecary's pharmacy are located in Medicare Prescription Drug Plan Region 2, which includes Massachusetts, Vermont, Rhode Island and Connecticut.
 If the address on file with Medicare is in a Region 2 state, one must select a Region 2 plan.
-We take ALL of the plans that a Medicare beneficiary could have been automatically enrolled to.
+We accept most plans and networks but please consult medicare.gov or the plan for a conclusive determination

 Eaton Apothecary